Dave McCormick’s Message to Young Voters in Pennsylvania

 What I hear from Kamala Harris and Bob Casey is that we just need to give more.
 The more they give, the more votes they think they’ll get.
 But that will destroy the country.
 We can’t afford it, and it undermines the American principle of merit: Work hard, and you can achieve the American Dream.

-Ari: My parents are Russian-Jewish immigrants.
+Ari: My parents are immigrants.
 By the time they were a little older than me, they were buying a house.
-My grandma always asks when I’ll buy one, but the housing market is crazy right now.
-Prices are super high, and some people just want to rent.
+But now prices are high, and younger folks just want to rent.
 Democrats have been trying to address it: Kamala Harris has even talked about building government housing.
 What’s your take on solving the housing problem for this generation?

 Dave: You’ve got to look at the root causes.
 You’ve got to understand how we got to where we are before you can fix it.
 For the last decade, The Federal Reserve has printed easy money which drove up the prices of all assets.
 This means that people who had things like houses or stocks got wealthier, but those who didn’t own assets got left behind.